lopezpdvn/Docs/mvc/views/tag-helpers/authoring.rst

    :lines: 1-3
    :emphasize-lines: 3

-To add a tag helper to a view using a FQN, you first add the FQN (``AuthoringTagHelpers.TagHelpers.EmailTagHelper``), and then the DLL name (*AuthoringTagHelpers*).
+To add a tag helper to a view using a FQN, you first add the FQN (``AuthoringTagHelpers.TagHelpers.EmailTagHelper``), and then the assembly name (*AuthoringTagHelpers*).
 Most developers will prefer to use the wildcard syntax. :doc:`using` goes into detail on tag helper adding, removing, hierarchy, and wildcard syntax.

 3. Update the markup in the *Views/Home/Contact.cshtml* file with these changes: